wesleyem/th57/EPS.md

 > Warning: Be prepared to execute Complete Loss of Tail Rotor Thrust procedures

 > Warning: Increased power settings required to accomplish a normal approach may ultimately precipitate the complete failure of a malfunctioning tail rotor.
-Be prepared for uncommanded right yaw in the event of complete loss of tail toro thrust during the approach.
+Be prepared for uncommanded right yaw in the event of complete loss of tail rotor thrust during the approach.
 Consideration should be given to maintaining an autorotative profile or low-powered approach.

 ## Hydraulic System